Q1 2021 EPS Estimates for JPMorgan Chase & Co. Boosted by Analyst (NYSE:JPM)

 JPMorgan Chase & Co.
-(NYSE:JPM) – Investment analysts at DA Davidson lifted their Q1 2021 earnings per share (EPS) estimates for shares of JPMorgan Chase & Co. in a research report issued to clients and investors on Thursday, April 8th.
-DA Davidson analyst D. Konrad now expects that the financial services provider will post earnings per share of $3.03 for the quarter, up from their previous estimate of $2.94.
-DA Davidson currently has a “Buy” rating and a $163.00 target price on the stock.
+(NYSE:JPM) – Analysts at Jefferies Financial Group increased their Q1 2021 earnings per share (EPS) estimates for JPMorgan Chase & Co. in a research note issued on Friday, April 9th.
+Jefferies Financial Group analyst K. Usdin now forecasts that the financial services provider will earn $3.01 per share for the quarter, up from their prior estimate of $2.86.
+Jefferies Financial Group currently has a “Buy” rating and a $177.00 target price on the stock.
+Jefferies Financial Group also issued estimates for JPMorgan Chase & Co.’s Q2 2021 earnings at $3.07 EPS.

-A number of other equities analysts have also recently issued reports on JPM.
-DZ Bank reaffirmed a “buy” rating on shares of JPMorgan Chase & Co. in a research note on Tuesday, April 6th.
-Zacks Investment Research lowered JPMorgan Chase & Co. from a “buy” rating to a “hold” rating and set a $135.00 price target on the stock. in a research report on Monday, February 1st.
-Credit Suisse Group upped their price objective on JPMorgan Chase & Co. from $150.00 to $165.00 and gave the company an “outperform” rating in a report on Monday, March 29th.
-Morgan Stanley raised their target price on JPMorgan Chase & Co. from $142.00 to $150.00 and gave the stock an “underweight” rating in a report on Monday, March 8th.
-Finally, Bank of America raised JPMorgan Chase & Co. from a “neutral” rating to a “buy” rating in a research note on Wednesday, January 13th.
-Two equities research analysts have rated the stock with a sell rating, six have issued a hold rating and seventeen have assigned a buy rating to the company.
-The company currently has an average rating of “Buy” and a consensus target price of $140.08.

-The company also recently declared a quarterly dividend, which will be paid on Friday, April 30th.
-Shareholders of record on Tuesday, April 6th will be paid a $0.90 dividend.
-This represents a $3.60 annualized dividend and a dividend yield of 2.30%.
+The company also recently disclosed a quarterly dividend, which will be paid on Friday, April 30th.
+Investors of record on Tuesday, April 6th will be paid a dividend of $0.90 per share.
+This represents a $3.60 annualized dividend and a yield of 2.34%.
 The ex-dividend date of this dividend is Monday, April 5th.
-JPMorgan Chase & Co.’s dividend payout ratio is 34.35%.
+JPMorgan Chase & Co.’s payout ratio is 34.35%.

+In related news, CEO Douglas B. Petno sold 22,011 shares of JPMorgan Chase & Co. stock in a transaction that occurred on Friday, January 29th.
+The shares were sold at an average price of $129.84, for a total transaction of $2,857,908.24.
+0.78% of the stock is owned by company insiders.

+A number of hedge funds have recently made changes to their positions in the business.
+Union Bancaire Privee Asset Management LLC raised its holdings in JPMorgan Chase & Co. by 24.0% during the 1st quarter.
+Union Bancaire Privee Asset Management LLC now owns 26,630 shares of the financial services provider’s stock worth $4,054,000 after buying an additional 5,159 shares during the period.
+VeraBank N.A. raised its holdings in shares of JPMorgan Chase & Co. by 1.3% in the first quarter.
+VeraBank N.A. now owns 19,819 shares of the financial services provider’s stock valued at $3,017,000 after purchasing an additional 250 shares during the last quarter.
+Atlas Brown Inc. raised its holdings in shares of JPMorgan Chase & Co. by 0.5% in the first quarter.
+Atlas Brown Inc. now owns 25,670 shares of the financial services provider’s stock valued at $3,908,000 after purchasing an additional 125 shares during the last quarter.
+Cardan Capital Partners LLC raised its holdings in shares of JPMorgan Chase & Co. by 3.0% in the first quarter.
+Cardan Capital Partners LLC now owns 52,177 shares of the financial services provider’s stock valued at $7,943,000 after purchasing an additional 1,539 shares during the last quarter.
+Finally, O Brien Wealth Partners LLC raised its holdings in shares of JPMorgan Chase & Co. by 4.6% in the first quarter.
+O Brien Wealth Partners LLC now owns 2,153 shares of the financial services provider’s stock valued at $334,000 after purchasing an additional 95 shares during the last quarter.
+Hedge funds and other institutional investors own 69.02% of the company’s stock.

 JPMorgan Chase & Co operates as a financial services company worldwide.
 It operates in four segments: Consumer & Community Banking (CCB), Corporate & Investment Bank (CIB), Commercial Banking (CB), and Asset & Wealth Management (AWM).
 The CCB segment offers deposit and investment products and services to consumers; lending, deposit, and cash management and payment solutions to small businesses; mortgage origination and servicing activities; residential mortgages and home equity loans; and credit card, auto loan, and leasing services.